TheDoop/iso_duzenleyici/README-en-us.md

 Creates a live iso.
 You can do Write and install this live DVD/USB.

 4- squashfs Builder
-This program is used to build squashfs through the lb build.
-You can add this SquashFS File to the live iso.
+This program is used to build chroot through the debootstrap.
+You can add this chroot to the live iso.
 You can also open and edit it with the iso extractor.

 #You need:

--live build
+-debootstrap

 -squashfs tools